hawkinsw/CPPTimes/BasicsWithConnect4.md

    - if yes, game is over and ____________ wins
    - otherwise, continue...

-We could take advantage of that repetitiveness if only we had an easy way to define what that blank "thing" really is really is and what should go in them.
+We could take advantage of that repetitiveness if only we had an easy way to define what that blank "thing"s really are and what should go in them.
 What we need is something (it will definitely need a name -- we have to write down that thing, after all!) that will stand in for the current player.
 Let's say that _Active Player_ stands for the current player -- either Player 1 or Player 2.

 Now we can write out Connect 4 algorithm like this ...
 2. _Active Player_ makes a play.